High-Rate-SHM-Working-Group/Dataset-4-Univariate-signal-with-non-stationarity/README.md

-# Dataset 4 Univariate Signal with Non-stationarity
+# Dataset-4 Univariate Signal with Non-stationarity
 Univariate signal with varying levels of non-stationarities